simeononsecurity/simeononsecurity.ch/content/articles/understanding-the-impact-of-certification-updates-on-your-it-career/index.en.md

 ### Addressing Resistance to Certification Updates

 Resistance to certification updates can be a common challenge for IT professionals.
-However, it is important to overcome this resistance in order to stay relevant and competitive in the industry.
+However, it is important to overcome this resistance to stay relevant and competitive in the industry.
 Here are some strategies to address resistance to certification updates:

 * **Communicate the Benefits**: Clearly explain the benefits of certification updates, such as staying current with the latest technologies and industry best practices.
 Highlight how it can enhance job performance and open up new career opportunities.